Hello, welcome to my blog:

 Enter a world of alien refugees, fleeing through time and space from war on a distant planet, trapped in Elizabethan England by an evil dictator… Meet Kat, who thought she was human and Thomas, who knows that she (and he) are not.
 I do hope you will want to engage with their dramatic story, one that defies all odds, and learn if Thomas can make that final commitment to his forever love.

-And now there’s Bess’s story (and Adz and Liss’s too) in The Children of Auriga: Love’s Legacy in Time and Space (Bess’s Story)
+And now you can also read Bess’s story (and Adz and Liss’s too) in The Children of Auriga: Love’s Legacy in Time and Space (Bess’s Story) and (from July 2022) the story of Elizabeth and Anstey… and how it all began,

 Follow My Blog